“Leggja Höfuðið í Bleyti”

 I got really good at driving in both directions on the same street due to missing the turn.

 Reynisfjara Beach & Halsenefshellir Cave

 The beaches in Iceland are known for its beauty, basalt columns, and black sands.
 Their pristine conditions offer a different glimpse than those of tropical beaches that are over consumed.
 There is a warning sign for Reynisfjara Beach that visitors should watch their distance from the water and never have their back to the ocean.
 Violent waves are known to push further up on the beach that many don’t expect, even on incredibly still days.
 Since there are no significant landmasses found between Antartica and the shores of Reynisfjara, the waves have the entire span of the earth to build.

 Iceland is a land full of myths and legends originating from the earliest settlements of the country.
 A bit east of Vik is a vast, haunted landscape, Mýdalssandur.
 Hjörleifshöfði Cave sits above black lava volcanic outwash and on the highest peak, stands a grave marker for Hjörleifur, the second settler of Iceland who claimed the south in 874.
-In 875, just shy of a year, he was killed by his own slaves.
-It is said there is a curse placed upon the lands and as I approached the cave, it was evident that nothing has changed from a thousand years ago.
+In 875, just shy of a year, he was killed by the people he enslaved.
+It is said there is a curse placed upon the lands and as I approached the cave, it was evident that nothing has changed from over a thousand years ago.